 STEP#4: Combine Veggies and Coconut Milk

 Tip: Do not overcook the kale or it will get too wilted once the pie is baked.
-Just combine it with the other ingredients, mixing well to make sure it’s covered in the coconut milk.
+Just combine it with the other ingredients, mixing well to make sure it’s covered in the coconut milk and that’s all you have to do.

 STEP#5: Cover with Pastry and Bake